Surviving Winter Dry Eyes

-Our optometirst are here to help you battle winter dry eyes!
+Our optometrists are here to help you battle winter dry eyes!

-Having survived our first snowstorm in B.C., it is clear that Vancouverites need to prepare for colder temperatures in the coming weeks.
+Although not as common as in other parts of Canada, Vancouver is no stranger to snowstorms, and it is clear that Vancouverites need to prepare for colder temperatures in the winter.
 Other than switching to our Sorels and snow tires, we will have to add a few more things to our arsenal to make the winter transition easier.
-Battle the cold dryness by lining your pockets with eye drops and chapstick.
+Battle the cold induced dryness by lining your pockets with eye drops and chapstick.

 Winter in Vancouver brings changes in temperature and humidity.
 The cold air causes our blood vessels to constrict and for moisture to evaporate.
 The protective coating on the surface of your skin, lips, and eyes are all connected.

 If you have dry skin, you will have winter dry eyes.
 This means that your tear film, on the surface of your eyes, will be thinner than usual and can trigger a stinging sensation.
 Dry eyes can cause reflexive tearing which leads to watery eyes — your tear glands go into overdrive, leaving us with excessive tearing but eyes that still feel dry and irritated.